sylphlab/zen-coder/memory-bank/progress.md

 # Project Progress

 ## What Works
+- **Stream End Handling Fixed:** Backend now sends an explicit `streamFinished` message, and the UI handles it to reliably stop the streaming indicator.
 - **Nanostores Added:** Installed `nanostores` and `@nanostores/preact`.
 Ready for state management.
 - **GSAP Added:** Installed `gsap` dependency.
 Ready for use in animations.
 (Previous)
 - **UnoCSS Integrated:** Added dependencies, Vite plugin, config (`uno.config.ts`), and imported into `main.tsx`.
 Ready for use.
 (Previous)